Radiological Health Sciences

 Purdue University in West Lafayette

-Students within this major have the opportunity to complete excellent internships within industry and health care facilities.
+Students within this major can complete excellent internships within industry and health care facilities.
 The School of Health Sciences also has a 3T MRI machine located on campus where undergraduate students can engage in medical imaging research.

 School of Health Sciences Honors Program